papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 #### Session 2: Parameterization

-Participants will learn how to do the following types of tasks required for parameterizing models for making inferences about a particular population and epidemiological problem.
+Participants will learn how to do the following types of tasks required for parameterizing models for making inferences about a particular population and public health problem.

 - [ ] Modify the default values of parameters in a model.
 - [ ] Express uncertainty in model parameters (e.g., transmission rate) or in [epidemiological summaries](#epidemiological-model-summaries) (e.g., $\mathcal{R}_0$) with prior distributions.